GitEin11/mp3_synched_lrc_spotify_downloader/README.md

 14. make sure all the scripts are executable

-Now all you need to do is play a song in your spotify and run ./Spotify downloader all other description is commented in their respective script.
+Now all you need to do is play a song in your spotify and run in terminal ./Spotify downloader all other description is commented in their respective script.